top of page

 • On the other hand, much attention has been paid to active sites (catalysts) (e.g., Advanced Materials, 2020; ACS Catalysis 2022).
 Despite this, we have not given active species the attention they deserve.

-• One solution is to understand and control the active species (e.g., free radicals, intermediates) that are involved in these reactions and thus build the intersections among them (e.g., to accelerate reaction rates, one thermochemical reaction can benefit from the enhanced transport of active species, such as protons and superoxide anions, using electrostatic potentials; to improve selectivity towards desired products, one photochemical reaction can be paired with another thermocatalytic process).
+• One solution is to understand and control the active species (e.g., free radicals, intermediates) that are involved in these reactions and thus build the intersections among them (e.g., to accelerate reaction rates, one thermochemical reaction can benefit from the enhanced transport of active species, such as protons and superoxide anions, using electrostatic potentials).

 Dr Gang Wan